Naren-ReactDev/joblistingsapp/README.md

-You can view the application in yuor broser by clicking on [https://naren-reactdev.github.io/joblistingsapp/](https://naren-reactdev.github.io/joblistingsapp/)
+You can view the application in your browser by clicking on [https://naren-reactdev.github.io/joblistingsapp/](https://naren-reactdev.github.io/joblistingsapp/)

 # Getting Started with Create React App